 This happens when experiment participants interact and observe one another, compromising the study’s findings’ reliability.
 Resentful demoralization is an issue that might arise as a result of this.
 Control group members work less complicated because they feel resentful of their group.

 Experiments can require testing the same subjects multiple times in order to collect more accurate information.
 Testing participants with the same measurements on a regular basis has an impact on their results.
 Participants are likely to do better as they learn the test or become more familiar with the testing process; therefore, repeated testing could significantly impact outcomes.

-Internal validity Examples
+Internal validity examples

 Internal validity can be seen in the following examples:

-Internal validity is lower in an inquiry that examines the link between income level and the risk of smoking.
+It is lower in an inquiry that examines the link between income level and the risk of smoking.
 According to a study, there is a correlation between smoking and being a low-income person.